-- 2.2.1 The Part 91 and Part 131 regulations plus the Part 131 MOS contain most of the rules that apply to the operation and use of Part 131 aircraft. - 2.2.2 Part 91 and the Part 91 MOS perform an equivalent function for the rest of the aviation industry, with other operational Parts of CASR (121, 132, 133, 135, 137, 138, 141, 142) prescribing specific additional rules for certain kinds of operations in aeroplanes and rotorcraft. - 2.2.3 The regulations applicable to commercial balloon pilot licensing, commercial balloon pilot training and continuing airworthiness and maintenance of Part 131 aircraft remain contained in Civil Aviation Regulations 1988 and supporting CAOs (such as, but not limited to, CAO 40.7 and 82.7).

-Note: See AC 131-01 for guidance on the continuing airworthiness requirements for Part 131 aircraft.

-- 2.2.4 Much of Part 91 is 'turned off' (or disapplied) for Part 131 aircraft because the rules for multiple matters need to be specifically tailored to the operation of a Part 131 aircraft. - 2.2.5 The list of disapplied Part 91 rules for the operation of a Part 131 aircraft are contained in subregulation 91.030 (3).
-Other rules in Part 91, such as the instrument flight rules (IFR) in Subdivision 91.D.4.3 of CASR, while not legally disapplied for Part 131 aircraft, are not practically applicable since Part 131 aircraft are not permitted to operate under the IFR. - 2.2.6 CAO 95.54 continues to apply to Part 131 recreational activities because the Part 131 regulations were written under the assumption that a Part 131 ASAO would exist; however currently there is no Part 131 ASAO.
-Therefore, certain exemptions and directions are contained within CAO 95.54 enabling CASA to substitute for where a Part 131 ASAO is mentioned in the regulations or MOS.
-The CAO contains the private balloon pilot authorising regime as Part 131 does not yet contain licensing rules and Part 5 of CAR only contains commercial balloon flight crew licensing rules. - 2.2.7 CASA has made a Part 131 Exemptions and Directions instrument CASA EX 62/24 (Federal Register of Legislation CASA EX62/24 CASR Part 131 Exemptions and Directions Instrument 2024) applicable to Part 131 aircraft operations.
+- 2.2.1 The Part 91 and Part 131 regulations plus the Part 131 MOS contain most of the rules that apply to the operation and use of Part 131 aircraft. - 2.2.2 Part 91 and the Part 91 MOS perform an equivalent function for the rest of the aviation industry, with other operational Parts of CASR (121, 132, 133, 135, 137, 138, 141, 142) prescribing specific additional rules for certain kinds of operations in aeroplanes and rotorcraft. - 2.2.3 The regulations applicable to commercial balloon pilot licensing, commercial balloon pilot training and continuing airworthiness and maintenance of Part 131 aircraft remain contained in Civil Aviation Regulations 1988 and supporting CAOs (such as, but not limited to, CAO 40.7 and 82.7). - Note: See AC 131-01 for guidance on the continuing airworthiness requirements for Part 131 aircraft. - 2.2.4 Much of Part 91 is 'turned off' (or disapplied) for Part 131 aircraft because the rules for multiple matters need to be specifically tailored to the operation of a Part 131 aircraft. - 2.2.5 The list of disapplied Part 91 rules for the operation of a Part 131 aircraft are contained in subregulation 91.030 (3).
+Other rules in Part 91, such as the instrument flight rules (IFR) in Subdivision 91.D.4.3 of CASR, while not legally disapplied for Part 131 aircraft, are not practically applicable since Part 131 aircraft are not permitted to operate under the IFR. - 2.2.6 The Part 131 regulations and MOS were written under the assumption that a Part 131 ASAO would exist; however currently there is no Part 131 ASAO.
+Therefore, the following legislation exists to accommodate the lack of a Part 131 ASAO: - CAO 95.54 contains exemptions and directions enabling CASA to substitute for where a Part 131 ASAO is mentioned in the regulations or MOS.
+The CAO contains the private balloon pilot authorising regime as Part 131 does not yet contain licensing rules and Part 5 of CAR only contains commercial balloon flight crew licensing rules. - CASA EX76/24 CAR Part 5 Exemption Instrument 2024 exempts applicants to CASA for commercial pilot (balloon) licences (CP(B)L) from requirements under regulation 5.138 of the Civil Aviation Regulations 1988 (CAR) that they must already hold a private pilot certificate (balloons) (PPC(B)) issued by the Australian Ballooning Federation (ABF).
+This exemption instead enables applicants to hold a relevant permit issued by CASA under the amended CAO 95.54. - 2.2.7 CASA has made a Part 131 Exemptions and Directions instrument CASA EX62/24 (Federal Register of Legislation - CASA EX62/24 - CASR Part 131 - Exemptions and Directions Instrument 2024) applicable to Part 131 aircraft operations.
 This instrument includes an exemption from the requirement in Part 4A of CAR for a Part 131 aircraft to have a maintenance release document, providing the aircraft logbook is used for a similar purpose.
-This exemption was previously contained in CAOs 95.53 and 95.54. - 2.2.8 To conduct a balloon transport operation or commercial balloon flying training you must hold an Air Operator's Certificate (AOC) that authorises the operation. - 2.2.9 To conduct a specialised balloon operation, you must hold an approval issued under regulation 131.035. - 2.2.10 To conduct a Part 131 recreational activity CAO 95.54 and the CASA Recreational Ballooning Procedures Manual apply to you. - 2.2.11 To conduct a parachute descent from a balloon, see Multi-Part AC 105-03 and 131-05 -Parachute descents from a hot air balloon for guidance.
+This exemption was previously contained in CAOs 95.53 and 95.54. - 2.2.8 To conduct a balloon transport operation or commercial balloon flying training you must hold an Air Operator's Certificate (AOC) that authorises the operation.